Your cookie preferences

 Two hands reach across a desk in front of a brightly lit window.
 They are shaking above a small model of a traditional style house made of wood

-An agreement in principle (AIP) is a theoretical agreement from a lender stating how much they would be willing to lend, assuming you meet their criteria on application.
-Sometimes known by other names, such as; a decision in principle (DIP), a mortgage in principle (MIP) or a mortgage promise, this useful document provides a more accurate loan quote than a mortgage affordability calculator.
+An agreement in principle (AIP) is a theoretical agreement from a lender indicating how much they would be willing to lend, assuming you meet their full criteria when you apply.

 Why get an agreement in principle?